KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter2_the_water_of_life.md

 They represent a field of coherence that can be tuned and refined, each one a resonant string that harmonizes the soul with the blueprint of the universe.

-Next, we can outline how each of these Keys can be accessed through a four-fold path (non-cost, low-cost, mid-cost, high-investment), and then transition into the sacred teachings on transmutation, forgiveness, and sexual alchemy.

----

 ## Transmutation, Forgiveness & the Return to Source